PostHog/posthog.com/contents/blog/multi-product-pricing.md

 We charged by event ingested.
 Obviously, we wound up with abuse - a handful of high volume users would send zero events, but would use our Javascript snippet to do just session replay, to store _millions_ of recordings.

-We decided a multi product pricing strategy had long term advantages  , and - to be frank - we had to stop people abusing recording, and we didn't want to limit it for users already paying us a healthy amount.
+We decided a multi product pricing strategy had long term advantages, and - to be frank - we had to stop people abusing recording, and we didn't want to limit it for users already paying us a healthy amount.

 ## It's a way to take extra products seriously